Script [skript] noun. “A manuscript, or one of the various copies of the written text of a play, motion picture, radio or television broadcast.”

 Mark’s long association with award winning Hollywood filmmakers dates back to his first produced screenplay and has since worked with Academy Award® winning producers Paul Colichman (Academy Award® winner Gods & Monsters) and Mark R. Harris (Academy Award® winner Crash) — veteran directors Brian Trenchard-Smith, George Mendeluk, Fred Olen Ray, and the late Bob Clark — and has written/consulted on films starring Academy Award® acting nominees Seymour Cassel, the late Pat Morita, Haley Joel Osment, Tom Berenger, and Emmy® acting nominees Mark Harmon, and James Hong.

 Mark is also an author, script doctor, guest lecturer, and screenplay consultant .He currently has six projects in development including the series Paranormal X with producer Mark Harris (Crash) and director Dan Harris, he developed and wrote the first season of the new web series Tribulations, and completed his work as the production consultant for director George Mendeluk on the feature Bitter Harvest starring Terence Stamp and Barry Pepper that filmed in Kiev, Ukraine.
-Mark’s latest produced films Mother of All Lies and Mommy’s Little Girl recently premiered on LMN and Lifetime.
+It was released theatrically around the world in February of 2017.
+Mark’s latest produced films Mother of All Lies and Mommy’s Little Girl recently premiered on LMN and Lifetime and his new film “One Small Indiscretion” premiered on LMN in September of 2017.

-He also has completed his new book A Screenwriter’s Journey to Success: Tips, Tricks and Tactics to Survive as a Working Screenwriter in Hollywood now available on Amazon.
-Named one of Screencraft’s “25 People Screenwriters Should Follow on Twitter,” you can follow him on Twitter @scriptcat and also on Periscope and Vine.
+Mark’s new book A Screenwriter’s Journey to Success: Tips, Tricks and Tactics to Survive as a Working Screenwriter in Hollywood is now available on Amazon.
+Named one of Screencraft’s “25 People Screenwriters Should Follow on Twitter,” you can follow him on Twitter @scriptcat and also on Periscope.
 Visit his official website at www.fiveoclockblue.net

 Subscribe to his YOUTUBE CHANNEL for weekly screenwriting videos.